 No. If you are unsure as to when exactly your event will take place, you may register now and email that information to [email protected] at a later date.
 However, it is strongly recommended to submit your finalized date, time and location as soon as possible.
-Please understand the number of competitions is capped, therefore we need to receive competition details and results for each kit that is shipped.

 Can I use Jr. Home Run Derby as a fundraiser?